huzaifa-sani/flutter_foundation/README.md

 🚀 Flutter Foundation

-A scalable and production-ready Flutter foundation for rapid application development.
+ A modern Flutter boilerplate designed to accelerate development with reusable widgets, services, and utilities.

 ## ✨ Features